ssenmosip/mosip-temp-documentation/Privacy-and-Security.md

 # MOSIP Security Design Key Features

-- Direct access to data stored in database in not permitted - data is accessed via APIs only.
+- Direct access to data stored in database not permitted - data accessed via APIs only.
-- Zero-Knowledge Administration principle is used so administrators can manage data without seeing the actual data.
+- Zero-Knowledge Administration principle used so administrators can manage data without seeing the actual data.
 Data can be accessed only via APIs
 - The integrity of each database row protected to prevent any malicious tampering like swapping identities, for instance.
 - Revocable Virtual IDs and Tokens used to thwart any attempt on profiling the users.
 - Access controls implemented on all APIs to ensure data privacy (who can see what).
 - All APIs support rate-limiting and are digitally signed.
-- At all network channels are assumed 'dirty'.
+- All network channels assumed 'dirty'.
 - Every artifact (including JSON data sent over API) digitally signed.

 # MOSIP Cryptography Algorithms